-The one in the kitchen tiles I remember as resembling a small child that for some reason I recall as being around my own age even though I saw it over the course of several years and there is no way that it could have aged along with me.
-There were several others that I regularly saw around the house and actually looked forward to seeing, including my favorite, a crescent shaped face in profile that I called the man in the moon, that was formed by some slight damage to my bedroom wall, that I used to talk to on a regular bases.
+The one in the kitchen tiles I remember as resembling a small child that, for some reason, I recall as being around my own age even though I saw it over the course of several years, and there is no way that it could have aged along with me.
+There were several others that I regularly saw around the house and actually looked forward to seeing, including my favorite, a crescent-shaped face in profile that I called the man in the moon, that was formed by some slight damage to my bedroom wall, that I used to talk to on a regular basis.
 I considered these friends.

 For the most part though I enjoyed the company of these constant companions.
 I also learned early on to keep them to myself as I was the only one seeing them.
 I recall trying to point them out to my parents a couple of times but they thought there was something wrong with me and hoped I would grow out of it, which I quickly led them to believe I had.
 Given their reaction I choose not to share anything about it with my siblings.